Rural broadband: what are the options?

 4G speeds are better than the fixed line performance most rural users can expect and trials and expanded coverage means that the service is increasingly available outside of town and cities.

-As you might expect, the big problem for rural areas is signal quality.
+Unsurprisingly, the big problem for rural areas is signal quality.

 Community broadband projects